zowe/docs-site/docs/user-guide/mvd-configuration.md

       type: <”telnet” or “ssh”>
     }
 ```
-## Configuring the Zowe Application Server and ZSS

 ### Configuration file
 The Zowe Application Server and ZSS rely on many parameters to run, which includes setting up networking, deployment directories, plug-in locations, and more.